mawinkler/c1-playground/docs/add-ons/falco.md

 ## Access

 Follow the steps for your platform below.
-A file called `services` is either created or updated with the link and the credentials to connect to smartcheck.
+A file called `services` is either created or updated with the link and the credentials to connect to falco.

 ***Linux***